 "Behold, I come quickly; and my reward is with me, to give every man according as his work shall be.
 He which testifieth these things saith, Surely I come quickly.
 Amen, Even so, come, Lord Jesus."

 Source: Ellen G. White, SW, March 21, 1905.

 IN THE SPIRIT AND POWER OF ELIJAH

-"To prepare a people to stand in the day of God, a great work of reform was to be accomplished [by the Advent Movement].
+"To prepare a people to stand in the day of God, a great work of reform was to be accomplished [by the Millerite Movement].
 God saw that many of His professed people were not building for eternity, and in His mercy He was about to send a message of warning to arouse them from their stupor and lead them to make ready for the coming of the Lord."
 Mar 173.